 Although the main type of flour used in baking comes from wheat, flour from corn, rice and even nuts and some fruits and vegetables can also be used.
 Any type of flour can be used, however, different types are well-suited for different items.
 Knowing the right type of flour to use is essential in getting your desired results in your end product.

 - All-purpose flour.
 This type of flour is a blend of hard and soft wheat and can either be bleached or unbleached as you can see on the label.
-Bleached all-purpose flour is best suited for baking cookies, pie crusts, quick bread, waffles, and pancakes.
+Bleached all-purpose flour is best suited for baking cookies, pie crusts, quick bread, waffles (in a waffle maker), and pancakes (on a crepe maker).
 Unbleached flour, on the other hand, is best for making yeast bread, Danish and puff pastry, strudel, cream puffs, lairs, and popovers.

 - Almond Flour.
 This gluten-free flour is what you need to add moistness, light almond flavor, a little binding, and density to your baked goods.
 You only need a touch of this flour or about ¼ of the flour mixture for your cookies, pastry crust, and quick bread.